[R.O. 1997 § 425.010; Ord. No. 207 § 1, 2-26-1996; Ord. No. 221 § 1, 4-8-1996; Ord. No. 1488 § 1, 2-25-2008]

 Topsoil disturbed by grading or building operations shall be stripped and piled for storage in an amount necessary to complete finished grading only.

-Storm Water Pollution Prevention Plan (SWPPP) required for land disturbance greater than one (1) acre in area.
+Storm Water Pollution Prevention Plan (SWPPP) Required For Land Disturbance Greater Than One Acre In Area.
 All applications for grading permits for land disturbance greater than one (1) acre in area shall be accompanied by a Storm Water Pollution Prevention Plan (SWPPP) prepared for the specific site by or under the direction of a qualified professional.
 The application shall contain a statement that any land clearing, construction or development involving the movement of earth shall be in accordance with the Storm Water Pollution Prevention Plan and the applicant will assume and acknowledge responsibility for compliance with this Code and the Storm Water Pollution Prevention Plan at the site of the permitted activity.

 Content.
 The Storm Water Pollution Prevention Plan (SWPPP) shall comply with the standards established herein and shall include the following: